-Communicating across the organisational structure can pose challenges for a new manager.
-Organisations adhere to their communication hierarchies.
+Communicating across the organizational structure can pose challenges for a new manager.
+Organizations adhere to their communication hierarchies.
 It’s important to understand how they work.
 There are several barriers to communication such as the language, the grammar, a lack of interest or attention, talking-over, deficient listening skills.
-It’s important to have a barrier-free communication channel since the flow of information is vital for the smooth functioning of the organisation.
+It’s important to have a barrier-free communication channel since the flow of information is vital for the smooth functioning of the organization.
 All these barriers can be addressed through the training program.

 Dealing with conflicts is a fairly common task for any manager.
 On several occasions, conflicts can cause a lot of damage in case they’re not handled in a thoughtful manner.
 The new managers need to learn the art of dealing with conflicts.
 The first-time manager training helps by presenting them with several cases where a particular type of conflict ensued and what sort of action plan was used to deal on that particular instance.
 Impactful learnings can be extracted out of such case studies.

 Another important focus of this training program is personality development.
 The long-term objective of personality development is to groom an individual with an ultimate aim of succession planning.
 An organisation is a ‘going concern’, but an individual is not!
 Leaders of today won’t be the leaders of tomorrow.
 As previously mentioned, it’s important to build the leadership pipeline well-in advance.